We need to purchase a wastewater treatment system, but aren’t all treatment plants the same?

 In many cases, by utilizing the existing tankage, reUse can double the treatment of your existing conventional plant by adding a membrane tank along with the correlating equipment.
 While it may be less expensive to simply upgrade existing equipment to an MBR, it may also require the rental/lease of a temporary plant during the upgrade process.

-What is considered standard quality for reUse MBR systems?
+What is considered standard quality for reUse MBR equipment?

 All tankage is made of concrete, X-lined steel (100 mil lining), HDPE or Fiberglass.